Ice Station Zebra – Book Review

 As the survivors are brought aboard Dolphin, the ship’s doctor falls and is knocked unconscious.
 An insecure hatch crushes Carpenter’s hand.
 The Soviet agents are on board the submarine and trying to cover their tracks…

-Dolphin [blackout]sets off under the ice, back to Britain but during the night the engine room is set on fire and the submarine fills with smoke.
-The crew start running out of oxygen but finally manage to stop the fire and restart the engines.[/blackout]
+Dolphin [blackout]sets off under the ice back to Britain, but during the night the saboteurs set the engine room on fire and the submarine fills with smoke.
+The crew nearly run out of oxygen but finally stop the fire and restart the engines.[/blackout]

 Carpenter[blackout] gets the scientists together and reveals he is an MI6 agent and knows who the murderer is.[/blackout]

 The reason for the murders and the sabotage was [blackout]that vital spy satellite film had landed near Ice Station Zebra.
-The Soviet agents were ordered to retrieve the film and killed the three scientists when they became suspicious.
-They sabotaged Dolphin to try and give the Soviets time to retrieve them and the film.[/blackout]
+The Soviets ordered their agents to retrieve the film, and they killed the three scientists, who had become suspicious.
+They sabotaged Dolphin to give the Soviets time to retrieve them and the film.[/blackout]

 Carpenter[blackout] tricks the Soviet agents into confessing and then arrests them.[/blackout]